 This process is called reinforcement learning, which is essentially the improvement of computer intelligence through experience.
 Will Knight reports in the MIT Technology Review on self-driving cars with altered their driving instructions based on maneuvers it made and real world reactions, like a merge happening too slowly or other actual cars interference.

 Alphabet, Google’s parent company, has released game playing software called AlphaGo which takes the extremely variable and complex board game Go and actually learns as it plays.
-Through increased real world exposure to human players via matches the program is able to continually improve itself.
+Through increased real-world exposure to human players via matches the program is able to continually improve itself.

 Advent of the Surgical Robot

-Interstellar, Ender’s Game, and Prometheus are a few recent science fiction films that depict either the near or distant future, and they also all feature medical robots of some kind.
+Interstellar, Ender’s Game, and Prometheus are a few recent science fiction films depict either the near or distant future, and they also all feature medical robots of some kind.
 Prometheus actually depicts a robot that can perform surgery on its own using stainless steel tubing and plastic tubing.

 Totally sci-fi, right?
 Well, that may no longer be the case.